Anchors of Light

 Why Write Anything When Everything’s Already Been Written? by Ayesha F. Hamid

-Life is nothing more than a burst of energy that flickers and then ends more quickly than the human mind can comprehend, so writers race against the demise of everything around them and take on the mission to try to preserve what surrounds them.
+Life’s nothing more than a burst of energy that flickers and then ends more quickly than can be comprehended, so writers must race against the demise of everything around them and take on the mission of trying to preserve what surrounds them.
 Writing is an act of conservation before oblivion.

-I write with the realization that the movement of my life will progress so quickly that I’ll not even be able keep a single atom of reality indefinitely.
-I am just one, but numerically, I can’t even be counted as one tick in the clock counting the totality of time.
+I write with the realization that the movement of my life will progress so quickly that I won’t even count as one tick in the clock counting the totality of time.
 My body continues on the predictable path for which it was programmed, self-destruction.
-Like all else that is mortal, I will be gone without breath, words, or even a trace of sound.
+Like all else that is mortal, I will be gone without breath, words, or a trace of sound.

 Demolition in the Tropics by Rogan Kelly: A Review by Ayesha F. Hamid